mastodon/documentation/content/en/methods/notifications_alpha.md

 : String.
 Returns results immediately newer than this ID.
 In effect, sets a cursor at this ID and paginates forward.

 limit
 : Integer.
 Maximum number of results to return.
 Defaults to 40 notifications.
-Max 80 notifications.
+Max 80 notification groups.

 types[]
 : Array of String.
 Types to include in the result.